curvednebula/curvednebula.com/src/cropvideo/README.md

 The editor previews only the selected time range with the same crop.
 Exported dimensions are kept even for broad WebM codec compatibility.

-MP4, MOV, WebM, and MKV exports use a sequential decode pipeline instead of seeking separately for every output frame.
-This is substantially faster for many inter-frame video codecs and keeps memory use bounded.
+MP4, MOV, WebM, and MKV exports use a sequential Mediabunny decode pipeline instead of seeking separately for every output frame.
+AVI and compatibility exports use the same Mediabunny WebM writer, so every export path shares one maintained output pipeline.

 ### AVI support

 Browsers cannot reliably preview AVI containers directly, so the tool uses a small demuxer hosted with this site to read AVI packets and sends them to WebCodecs one frame at a time.
 It does not convert the entire source into a temporary in-memory video, so large AVI files do not need to fit inside a WebAssembly heap.
 Motion JPEG AVI has a dedicated local decoder path.

-AVI is a container and can hold many video codecs.
+AVI is a container and can hold many video and audio codecs.
 The tool supports AVI video tracks that the browser's WebCodecs implementation can decode, plus Motion JPEG.
-It reports the codec name when an AVI uses an unsupported codec.
-AVI exports currently omit the source audio track.
+Supported AVI audio tracks—including common MP3 and PCM audio in current Chromium browsers—are decoded incrementally and saved as Opus.
+If the browser cannot decode a track's legacy codec, the editor identifies that limitation and exports video only.

 ## Browser compatibility

 Video export requires a browser with the WebCodecs `VideoEncoder` API.
-Recent Chromium-based browsers such as Chrome and Edge offer the broadest support.
+Preserving audio also requires the corresponding audio decoder and Opus encoder support.
+Recent Chromium-based browsers such as Chrome and Edge offer the broadest compatibility.
 The tool selects VP9 when available and falls back to VP8.

 ## Frequently asked questions